AhmedSamy16/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1-last_digit.c =>  print the last digit of the number stored in the variable n.
 2-print_alphabet =>  prints the alphabet in lowercase, followed by a new line.
 3-print_alphabets.c => prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+4-print_alphabt.c => print all the lowercase letters except q and e